JaelAkech/Customer_Churn_Prediction_model_by_CodeTribe3/README.md

 The column names and their respective descriptions are:

-account length: The number of days the customer has been an active customer.
+_account length_: The number of days the customer has been an active customer.

-area code: The area code of the customer's phone number.
+_area code_: The area code of the customer's phone number.

-phone number: The customer's phone number.
+_phone number_: The customer's phone number.

-international plan: Indicates whether the customer has an international calling plan.<br>
+_international plan_: Indicates whether the customer has an international calling plan.

-voice mail plan: Indicates whether the customer has a voicemail plan. number vmail messages : Represents the number of voicemail messages the customer has. total day minutes: The total number of minutes the customer has used during the day. total day calls: The total number of calls the customer has made during the day. total day charge: The total charge in dollars for the day's usage. total eve minutes: The total number of minutes the customer has used during the evening. total eve calls: The total number of calls the customer has made in the evening. total eve charge: The total charge in dollars for the evening's usage. total night minutes: The total number of minutes the customer has used during the night. total night calls: The total number of calls the customer has made during the night. total night charge: The total charge in dollars for the night's usage. total intl minutes: The total number of international minutes the customer has used. total intl calls: The total number of international calls the customer has made. total intl charge: The total charge in dollars for the international usage. customer service calls: The number of customer service calls made by the customer.
+_voice mail plan_: Indicates whether the customer has a voicemail plan.

+_number vmail messages_ : Represents the number of voicemail messages the customer has.

+_total day minutes_: The total number of minutes the customer has used during the day.

+_total day calls_: The total number of calls the customer has made during the day.

+_total day charge_: The total charge in dollars for the day's usage.

+_total eve minutes_: The total number of minutes the customer has used during the evening.

+_total eve calls_: The total number of calls the customer has made in the evening.

+_total eve charge_: The total charge in dollars for the evening's usage.

+_total night minutes_: The total number of minutes the customer has used during the night.

+_total night calls_: The total number of calls the customer has made during the night.

+_total night charge_: The total charge in dollars for the night's usage.

+_total intl minutes_: The total number of international minutes the customer has used.

+_total intl calls_: The total number of international calls the customer has made.

+_total intl charge_: The total charge in dollars for the international usage.

+_customer service calls_: The number of customer service calls made by the customer.

-churn: Indicating whether the customer has churned or not.
+_churn_: Indicating whether the customer has churned or not.

 The data is categorised by 4 data types:

 Bool - 1 column (churn)